apache/druid/docs/content/ingestion/compaction.md

 ```

 This compaction task reads _all segments_ of the interval `2017-01-01/2018-01-01` and results in new segments.
-Note that intervals of the input segments are merged into a single interval of `2017-01-01/2018-01-01` no matter what the segmentGranularity was.
+Since both `segmentGranularity` and `keepSegmentGranularity` are null, the original segment granularity will be remained and not changed after compaction.
-To control the number of result segments, you can set `targetPartitionSize` or `numShards`.
+To control the number of result segments per time chunk, you can set `targetPartitionSize` or `numShards`.
 See [indexTuningConfig](../ingestion/native_tasks.html#tuningconfig) for more details.
-To merge each day's worth of data into separate segments, you can submit multiple `compact` tasks, one for each day.
-They will run in parallel.
+Please note that you can run multiple compactionTasks at the same time.
+For example, you can run 12 compactionTasks per month instead of running a single task for the entire year.

 A compaction task internally generates an `index` task spec for performing compaction work with some fixed parameters.
 For example, its `firehose` is always the [ingestSegmentSpec](./firehose.html#ingestsegmentfirehose), and `dimensionsSpec` and `metricsSpec`